A prothrombin time (PT) test is a blood test that measures how long it takes your blood to clot.

 - Results are commonly measured in seconds or as a ratio known as the international normalised ratio (INR).

-PT and INR are both measures of how long it takes your blood to clot, expressed in two different ways.
+- PT and INR are both measures of how long it takes your blood to clot.

 Who needs a PT/INR test?

-If you take a blood-thinning medication such as warfarin to prevent clots from forming, your doctor will recommend a PT/INR test to check the medication is working effectively.
+If you take a blood-thinning medicine like warfarin to prevent clots forming, your doctor will recommend a PT/INR test to check the medication is working effectively.

-A PT/INR test can also be requested in people not taking anticoagulants, to check for bleeding disorders, and liver problems.
+A PT/INR test can also be requested in people not taking anticoagulants.
+This is to check for bleeding disorders and liver problems.

 A blood sample is needed for a PT/INR test.
-For the most part, you do not need to do anything before having the test.
+For the most part, you don't need to do anything before having the test.

-How is the blood sample collected for testing?
+How is the blood sample collected for PT/INR testing?

-A blood sample is is taken by a needle placed in a vein in the arm.
+A blood sample is is taken by a needle placed in a vein in your arm.

 - You may feel nothing at all from the needle, or you may feel a small brief sting or pinch.